 - Drive cable

-1 Crankshaft pulley
+1 Crankshaft Pulley

 The crankshaft pulley is dedicated to sending power to the trans-axle.
 It’s fitted right under your mower engine, fixed to the crankshaft, so when the engine is running the drive pulley is working.
 Pulley’s usually have a plastic or metal shroud to help protect them from flying debris.
 Often the shroud comes loose, which allows grit and stones hit the pulley causing damage.

 Your pulley may or may not be visible when you turn your mower over. (always turn your mower over with carburetor side facing up – prevents gas spill and flooding)

-Crank pulleys become brittle over time and a direct hit can cause them to break.
+Crank Pulley – Crank pulleys become brittle over time and a direct hit can cause them to break.
 This mower has lost its protective shroud which makes it a likely candidate for future crank pulley and belt issues.

 2 Drive Belt